 If you’re using PowerHub, we can even automate sending that invoice.
 This is how we’ve moved clients from 20-day solar billing periods to 3-5 days.

 Does that sound like the kind of efficiency you want to inject into your portfolio?
-Reach out to us.
+Download “The Real Value of Intelligent Asset Management” to learn more.